isomerpages/ogp/_products/go-gov-sg.md

 Long URLs directed to websites and digital forms are difficult to read and take up space.
 Public link shorteners lack government branding and could expose members of the public to phishing attacks.

-#### Approach
+#### Solution

 Go.gov.sg is built to provide the public service with a trustworthy link shortener.

 * Anti-phishing from legitimate .gov.sg domain lets citizens know they are assessing a government resource
-* Saves time as it typically takes 3-7 man days to shorten to agency domain
+* Saves time as it typically takes 3-7 man days to shorten links to agency domain
-* Usage analytics to track click trends across all government links
+* Uses analytics to track click trends across all government links
+* Allows file sharing via a customised and trustworthy short link

 #### Impact

-* Used by 15k public officers across 70 agencies
+* Used by 24,000 public officers across 70 agencies
-* 90,000+ links shortened
+* 180,000+ links shortened
-* 81 million link clicks
+* 136 million link clicks

 #### Team